Programs for children

 Please contact the city on 9237 9216 or email email@example.com to get a copy of the booklet posted to you.

 Or to view the document online, Download Subi's Future – For Kids (PDF, 3.9MB).

-The children and families e-newsletter is sent every three weeks with information for parents and carers about activities, initiatives, events and programs for children and families within the city.
-To join the mailing list please subscribe here.
+The youth, children and families e-newsletter is sent on the last Thursday of every month with information for young people, parents and carers about activities, initiatives, events and programs for youth, children and families within the city.